jmunozji/ASGBD/_posts/2023-03-25-Oracle_installation.markdown

 ![Clean machine](../assets/Oracle_installation/15.png)

+Take note of all the information provided in this screen, as you will need it later.
+The SID (System IDentifyer) is orcl and wi will later need it to connect to the database.

-We press "OK" and we will have finished the installation.
+We press "Accept" and we will have finished the installation.

 ![Clean machine](../assets/Oracle_installation/16.png)